kasper/phoenix/README.md

 - [JavaScript API](API.md)
 - [Examples](https://github.com/kasper/phoenix/wiki#examples)

+## Contributing

+Feel free to contribute to this project by creating issues, pull requests and editing the Wiki.
+See the [guidelines](CONTRIBUTING.md).

 ## Thanks

 Phoenix is currently developed by Kasper Hirvikoski ([@kasper](https://github.com/kasper/)) and Jason Milkins ([@jasonm23](https://github.com/jasonm23/)) with the generous help of contributions made by many [individuals](https://github.com/kasper/phoenix/graphs/contributors/).
 It was originally authored by Steven Degutis ([@sdegutis](https://github.com/sdegutis/)) as a fork of Zephyros — also an app of his.
 Steven is continuing his work on OS X window management in [Mjolnir](https://github.com/sdegutis/mjolnir/).